opensearch-project/project-website/_posts/2022-05-10-oracle-cloud-infrastructure-search-service.markdown

 It’s a good day for open source and the OpenSearch community as another hyperscale cloud provider embraces OpenSearch.
 Congrats again.
 To learn more about OCI Search Service with OpenSearch go [here](http://oracle.com/cloud/search).

 ## Get involved!
 We would love to see you contribute to OpenSearch (if you’re not already)!
-For almost any type of contribution, the first step is opening an GitHub issue (https://github.com/opensearch-project/OpenSearch).
+For almost any type of contribution, the first step is opening an GitHub [issue](https://github.com/opensearch-project/OpenSearch/issues).
 Even if you think you already know what the solution is, writing a description of the problem you’re trying to solve will help everyone get context when they review your pull request.

 Interested in sharing your OpenSearch story?
 The community partners (https://opensearch.org/partners/), community projects (https://opensearch.org/community_projects), and testimonials pages (https://opensearch.org/testimonials/) continue to grow and we would be happy to add your story!